Stratus Properties Inc. (STRS) CEO Beau Armstrong on Q4 2019 Results - Earnings Call Transcript

 Thank you for joining our year-end 2019 financial and operational conference call.
 Our Chief Financial Officer, Erin Pickens is here with me today.

-As a diversified real estate company, our long-term strategy is to acquire, develop, and monetize properties in certain fast-growing Texas markets, with the ultimate goal of creating value for our stockholders.
-Last quarter, we said that we were looking to sell or refinance our Block 21 property, and in December, we announced an agreement to sell Block 21 to Ryman Hospitality Properties for $275 million, representing an attractive return on our investment.
-We expect this transaction to close in the second quarter of 2020, subject to the satisfaction of customary closing conditions.
+As a diversified real estate company, our long-term strategy is to acquire, develop, and monetize properties in certain fast-growing Texas markets with the ultimate goal of creating value for our stockholders.
+Last quarter, we said that we were looking to sell or refinance our Block 21 property; and in December, we announced an agreement to sell Block 21 to Ryman Hospitality Properties for $275 million, representing an attractive return on our investment.
+We expect this transaction to close in the second quarter of 2020 subject to the satisfaction of customary closing conditions.

 Our history with Block 21 serves as an example of [technical difficulty] of attractive properties.
 First, we identified and entered into a contract to acquire the land almost 12 years ago.
 Second, we designed the project, secured the necessary entitlements and permits, secured an operator for the hotel, and developed a strategy for the music venue.
-Third, we constructed, and subsequently opened the hotel and venue space on schedule in consistent with our plans, leased the office and retail space, and sold all but one of the residences.
+Third, we constructed and subsequently opened the hotel and venue space on schedule in consistent with our plans, leased the office and retail space, and sold all but one of the residences.
 Finally, we operated the project producing strong cash flow for 10 years, and positioned the property for either a sale or refinancing; ultimately refinancing the property in 2016, and we recouped most of our investment at that time.
 Then, as an extra step to add value for our stockholders, we announced end of last year a definitive agreement to sell the property.

-The property and its components including the 251 room W Austin Hotel, 159 luxury residences, Austin City Limits Live at the Moody Theater, The 3TEN ACL Live Entertainment Venue and Business, Class A office space and retail space created immense value for Stratus.
+The property and its components, including the 251 room W Austin Hotel, 159 luxury residences, Austin City Limits Live at the Moody Theater, The 3TEN ACL Live Entertainment Venue and Business, Class A office space and retail space created immense value for Stratus.
 The project yielded a 13.1% return over approximately 12 years, compared to the Dow Jones Industrial Average 6.9% return and the S&P 500 Index 7.3% return [technical difficulty] for 2020.

-We believe closing the sale of Block 21 will place us in the strongest financial position we have held during our 28 year history.
-In their most recent conference call on February, Ryman stated that it considers Block 21 a [covenant] [Ph] property and considers its acquisition critical to Ryman's long-term entertainment strategy.
-Ryman also indicated they will be combining two of the most renowned music markets in the United States, Austin and Nashville, and are working on a range of opportunities [technical difficulty] and maximizing the property's commercial and retail space, as well as cross promoting concerts, content, and artists.
+We believe closing the sale of Block 21 will place us in the strongest financial position we have held during our 28-year history.
+In their most recent conference call on February, Ryman stated that it considers Block 21 a coveted property and considers its acquisition critical to Ryman's long-term entertainment strategy.
+Ryman also indicated they will be combining two of the most renowned music markets in the United States, Austin and Nashville, and are working on a range of opportunities including [technical difficulty] and maximizing the property's commercial and retail space, as well as cross promoting concerts, content, and artists.

 In addition to announcing the agreement to sell Block 21, we were pleased to complete the refinancing of the fully-leased Santal generating $16 million of cash proceeds including reserves, and reducing our remaining cash investment in the property to $3 million.
-We also sold Barton Creek Village for $7.7 million, and the remaining completed Phase I of Amarra Villa's townhomes.
+We also sold Barton Creek Village for $7.7 million, and the remaining completed Phase I Amarra Villa's townhomes.

 Our other projects have also been progressing nicely across our development cycle.
-In October, the City of Austin and Travis County approved initial subdivision permit applications for Barton Creek's primarily residential Sections K, L, O, which is expected to approximately double the density of the development.
+In October, the City of Austin and Travis County approved initial subdivision permit applications for Barton Creek's primarily residential Sections KLO, which is expected to approximately double the density of the development.
 We expect two of our next important initiatives at Stratus to involve Barton Creek, subject to financing and market conditions.
-First, we plan to complete the permitting process for K, L, O, and second, we are evaluating additional density in initial planning phases for Section N. Sections K, L, O, and N are the last two remaining undeveloped land tracks we have in Barton Creek.
+First, we plan to complete the permitting process for KLO, and second, we are evaluating additional density in initial planning phases for Section N. Sections KLO and N are the last two remaining undeveloped land tracks we have in Barton Creek.

-Our four active retail projects: West Killeen, Jones Crossing, Lantana Place, and Kingwood Place, are currently 84% leased in aggregate as [technical difficulty] and are generating cash flow in excess of debt service.
+Our four active retail projects: West Killeen, Jones Crossing, Lantana Place, and Kingwood Place are currently 84% leased in aggregate as [technical difficulty] and are generating cash flow in excess of debt service.
 All tenants are open for business at West Killeen market in Killeen Texas, and we have seen increased interest in leasing the remaining vacant retail space and pad sites.
-At our Jones Crossing development in College Station, Texas, 19 leases have been signed for approximately 95% of the completed retail space as of December 31 2019 including HEB and 15 of those tenants are open for business.
-We have one ground lease with Chick-fil-A, which since opening last September has attracted significant traffic to the site and generated new interest in remaining pad sites.
+At our Jones Crossing development in College Station, Texas, 19 leases have been signed for approximately 95% of the completed retail space as of December 31, 2019, including HEB and 15 of those tenants are open for business.
+We have one ground lease for Chick-fil-A, which since opening last September has attracted significant traffic to the site and generated new interest in remaining pad sites.

 We continue to evaluate options for the multifamily component of this project.
-At Lantana Place in Austin as of December 31 2019, we have signed leases for approximately 80% of the retail space, including the anchor tenant Moviehouse & Eatery and a ground lease for an AC Hotel by Marriott.
+At Lantana Place in Austin as of December 31, 2019, we have signed leases for approximately 80% of the retail space, including the anchor tenant Moviehouse & Eatery and a ground lease for an AC Hotel by Marriott.
 [Technical difficulty] both tenants are open for business and construction of the AC Hotel by Marriott is underway.
 The HEB at Kingwood Place had a successful grand opening in November 2019.
-At December 31 2019, we had two additional tenants open for business in the January we commence construction on a third retail billing, which includes Starbucks and Pacific Dental.
+At December 31 2019, we had two additional tenants open for business, and in the January we commenced construction on a third retail building, which includes Starbucks and Pacific Dental.

-As of December 31 2019 [technical difficulty], including HEB and we have two signed ground lease with the Chase Bank and HEB's digital delivery program.
+As of December 31, 2019, [technical difficulty], including HEB, and we have two signed ground leases with the Chase Bank and HEB's digital delivery program.
 We are currently evaluating plans to develop the multifamily component.
-We completed construction of the 214 at Saint Mary in December of last year, as of December 31 2019, 60% of the units were leased and as this has since increased to 65%.
-We expect to explore opportunities to sell the same area upon stabilization subject to market conditions.
-We began cycling work for the first phase of our next HEB shadow anchored project, Magnolia Place located in Magnolia, Texas, which will consist of approximately 33,000 square feet of retail space, four pads for lease, and three pads to be held for sale.
+We completed construction of the 240-unit Saint Mary in December of last year.
+As of December 31, 2019, 60% of the units were leased, and this has since increased to 65%.
+We expect to explore opportunities to sell the Saint Mary upon stabilization subject to market conditions.
+We began site framework for the first phase of our next HEB shadow anchored project, Magnolia Place located in Magnolia, Texas, which will consist of approximately 33,000 square feet of retail space, four pads for lease, and three pads to be held for sale.

 Plans for future phase include two limited service hotels, 96 single family lots, 588 multifamily units and 100,000 square feet of additional commercial space.
 We have broad latitude on used under the existing entitlements, which will allow us to react to changing market conditions.
 We're currently evaluating various options for the multifamily component of this property.